Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 0: OFF, no limit (no Tanks will be kicked by this setting).
 			// 1-32: ON, the number of Tanks that are allowed to spawn (unless the limit for "Finale Waves" is lower).
 			"Finale Amount"				"0"

+			// The mode of the finale wave spawner.
+			// Note: Do not change this setting if you are unsure of how it works.
+			// --
+			// 0: Use the global "Type Range" setting.
+(Recommended)
+			// 1: Use the "Finale Types" setting.
+			"Finale Mode"				"0"

 			// The types of Mutant Tanks that can spawn in each wave.
 			// Note: If the chosen type is not available, a random type will be chosen in its place.